estanqueiroa/awscode/cloudformation/lambda-tagging/README.md

 * Resources must be in same region as Lambda
 * Maximum 20 resources per batch
 * 15 minute Lambda execution timeout
-* No scheduled execution (you can EventBridge rule to trigger Lambda on a scheduled basis)
+* No scheduled execution (you can add EventBridge rule to trigger Lambda on a scheduled basis)

 * To tag additional resource types: